 Taking a first solo trip is daunting; it requires courage, bravery and self-confidence, and those requirements are greater in a country where we don’t speak the language, where we will need a different currency, or where the food and traditions are not the ones we are accustomed to.

-We fear the unknown and favor the familiar so we perceive our own country as a safer choice, even if we live in the most dangerous places when crime is concerned.
+As a result, we perceive our own country as the safest solo female travel destination, even if we live in the most dangerous places in the world when crime is concerned.

-It is easy to get around, has great tourism infrastructure and it has been ranking as the second most visited country in the world for years.
+It is easy to get around, has great tourism infrastructure and it has been ranking as one of the most visited countries in the world for years.
 Being a popular destination also means there are many other people visiting so you are bound to meet other travelers.

 The country has something for everyone, from the history, architecture, food and beaches of Barcelona to the museums of Madrid, the culture of the south, the landscapes of the north, the many UNESCO sites, no matter what type of traveler you are, you will find your ideal trip in Spain.

 Additionally, Spain is one of the most open-minded countries when it comes to attitudes towards women and has one of the lowest crime rates in the world.

 At the other end of the world from Spain you find Australia, another country with a lot to offer any traveler and a population of English speakers known for being friendly.

 However, for most people except for Kiwis and Pacific Islanders, Australia is a far away destination that requires a long-haul flight, good logistics planning and high travel budget.
 You will also need at last two weeks to see a slice of it.

 Our take: While our members recommend it as an ideal first-time solo travel destination, we feel it is probably one for more experienced solo travelers with no affordability limitations and longer holiday time.
 Opt for a holiday visa (if under 35) or use the house sitting websites to find an opportunity where you get to spend longer in the continent and stay for free while taking care of someone’s house or pet.

 You can stay at a really cheap hostel and eat street food for less than $25 a day or opt for a high-end resort and get pampered like royalty.

-Because this is one of the most popular countries for solo travelers in general and Bangkok regularly ranks as the world’s most visited cities, meeting others is almost guaranteed so you are sure to never feel lonely.
+Because this is one of the most popular countries for solo travelers in general and Bangkok regularly ranks as the world’s most visited cities, meeting others is almost guaranteed so you are sure to never feel alone.

 The country’s appeal doesn’t end there.
-Its rich history, its many beaches and the many postcard-perfect spots that have been made famous by movies and full moon parties all contribute to positioning Thailand as a wishlist destination for many.
+Its rich history, its beautiful beaches and the many postcard-perfect spots that have been made famous by movies and full moon parties all contribute to positioning Thailand as a wishlist destination for many.

-English is the main language spoken by everyone which facilitates most things for tourists, and infrastructure is very good, with train service covering the country and cheap low-cost flights.
+English is the main language spoken by everyone which facilitates most things for tourists, and infrastructure is very good, with train service covering the country and cheap internal and international low-cost flights to get there.

-London contributes to the UK’s high position on the list of the best countries for your first solo trip as a woman.
-The city is one of the most popular cities in the world and makes for a great way to dip your toes into the world of solo travel.
+Additionally, London contributes to the UK’s high position on the list of the best countries for your first solo trip as a woman.
+The city is one of the most popular in the world and makes for a great way to dip your toes into the world of solo travel.

 Since there are so many tourists in London and the city is so multi-cultural, it is easy to meet people.
 Just pop into a pub, order a drink and you’ll find yourself striking a conversation with someone.

-Books like Eat, Pray, Love or the recent discovery on Instagram of emblematic places such as Cinque Terre that have become tourism case study have propelled Italy to the top of the list for solo female travelers, either on their first solo trip or their next one.
+Books like Eat, Pray, Love or the recent discovery on Instagram of emblematic places such as Cinque Terre that have become tourism case studies, have propelled Italy to the top of the list for solo female travelers, either on their first solo trip or their next one.

-Italy is perceived as a friendly country, one that is easy to get around in by car or train and one that can fill days with exploration; it is romantic and it has a “Je ne sais quoi” that attracts women from the world over.
+Italy is perceived as a friendly country, one that is easy to get around in by car or train and one that can fill days with exploration; It is romantic and it has a “Je ne sais quoi” that attracts women from the world over.

 Our solo female travel survey revealed that no other country was as unanimously loved as a first time solo travel destination and as a bucket list country.

-Europeans can hop on a low-cost flight and simply go for the the weekend and the country’s many airports make it easy for anyone to visit.
+Europeans can hop on a low-cost flight and simply go for the weekend and the country’s many airports make it easy for anyone to visit.

 Tourism hot spots such as Rome, Venice, Florence or Milan are generally safe bets and while the occasional theft may occur and pick pockets are a concern, their tourism machine is well-oiled.

-Japan is one of the most mystical, mythical and exotic countries for solo female travelers.
-It is an incredibly safe country where crime is practically unheard of) and it is also well known for being the most polite.
+It is one of the safest countries for solo female travel (crime is practically unheard of) and it is also well known for being the most polite.
 Both of these features make it a very appealing destination for women traveling solo for the first time.